 Variations of Rummy

-Canasta: Canasta is typically played between 4 players in two partnerships using two decks of cards.
-To win, a player must form melds of seven cards of the same rank (called canastas).
+- Canasta: Canasta is typically played between 4 players in two partnerships using two decks of cards.
+A player must form melds of seven cards of the same rank (called canastas) to win.
 Points are scored for melds, with penalties for unmelded cards.

 Satte Pe Satta Card Game